freeCodeCamp/freeCodeCamp/client/src/pages/guide/english/visual-design/color-theory/index.md

 Color Psychology is a study of how color influences human mood and behavior.
 The colors chosen for the design can influence how successful a product is.

+**Complementary Colors:**
+Red-green, yellow-purple, blue-orange
+These are colors formed by mixing colors that are oppsite from each other on the color wheel.

+In web design, colors also carry with them connotations and implications that need to be understood or else you could cause confusion.
+The color red in a non-digital space, such as a fast-food restaurant, carries the implication of energy or excitement.
+However, on the web the color red also carries with it the implication that the user has committed an error.
+This example of how color means certain things in certain settings should be a critical reminder to understand how the person viewing your page will interpret the color selection you’ve made.

 ### Web colors